bachazada/lab-automation/README.md

 # Lab Automation Suite

-A small, config-driven lab automation pipeline built with the Opentrons Protocol API, Python, and Streamlit — built as preparation for a Lab Automation internship at [myotwin GmbH](https://myotwin.com), Göttingen.
+A small, config-driven lab automation pipeline built with the Opentrons Protocol API, Python, and Streamlit

 It demonstrates the three layers a real automation stack needs: